-The query also makes clear to the agent what materials the author has available (here, the complete manuscript), something which is especially important when querying with a nonfiction title, where you could be submitting either a book proposal or a full manuscript.
+The query also clarifies to the agent what materials the author has available (here, the complete manuscript), which is especially important when querying with a nonfiction title, where you could be submitting either a book proposal or a full manuscript.
 This helps the agent know where you’re at in your writing journey straight away.

 Memoir query letter

 This letter also makes use of a brief hook, before moving swiftly into the meat and potatoes of the query - the necessary details about the book that the agent really wants to know, including word count, genre, title.